pnowosie/eth-vanity-address/README.md

-simple and fast ethereum vanity address generator, using goroutines for extra speed.
+simple and fast ethereum vanity address generator.

-only uses a single external dependency: [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum), the official go implementation of Ethereum.
+it only uses one external dependency: [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) -- the official go implementation of Ethereum.

 **install & build:**